lcharleslaing/code-wonder-explorer/README.md

 ## 🙏 Acknowledgements

 This project uses various open-source libraries and tools, including React, TypeScript, Tailwind CSS, shadcn/ui, Supabase, and more.

-## 📝 Development Branch

-This branch (`feature/development`) was created on March 19, 2024, as the starting point for new development work.
-All future changes will be made through feature branches and merged back to this branch after review.